genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 Several variants have been developed since its birth, in which the most common standard is Rapid Spanning Tree Protocol (RSTP).
 Many managed switches implement the protocol and often enable it by default.

 Although it's quite common in the networking world where I'm living in its perimeter, it's been something vague and unfamiliar to me for a long time.
-Maybe it's because I came from the application layer and gradually went down to lower layers.
-I can clearly recall the excitement when I sent an email by directly talking to a SMTP server using telnet client for the first time.
+Maybe it's because I came from the application layer and gradually went down to lower layers [^0].
 After all, I'm more interested in the higher layers and I haven't given much attention to the layer one and two.

+[^0]: I can clearly recall the excitement when I sent an email by directly talking to a SMTP server using telnet client for the first time.

 But recently I noticed that FreeBSD's if_bridge supports RSTP when I was playing with jails and reading related documents.
 I instantly felt that this is a good opportunity to learn the protocol.